jlevy/the-art-of-command-line/README.md

 - Learn about file glob expansion with `*` (and perhaps `?` and `{`...`}`) and quoting and the difference between double `"` and single `'` quotes.
 (See more on variable expansion below.)

-- Use `alias` to create shortcuts or synonyms for commonly used commands.
-For example: `alias ll='ls -latr'` creates a new alias `ll`.

 - Be familiar with Bash job management: `&`, **ctrl-z**, **ctrl-c**, `jobs`, `fg`, `bg`, `kill`, etc.

 - Know `ssh`, and the basics of passwordless authentication, via `ssh-agent`, `ssh-add`, etc.